baillielab/citeswitcher/README.md

 # Citeswitcher

+**A new project, [manubot](https://github.com/manubot/manubot), performs some of the functions of citeswitcher and is actively developed by professionals, in contrast to my amateur hacking on this project.
+Worth a look before you get too deep into citeswitcher...**

 For simple collaboration in academic writing.
 Cite papers as PMID, DOI, bib reference, or whole citation, and citeswitcher will find them and make a common bib file for you, and call pandoc to make a fully referenced pdf, docx or html file.

 # TL;DR